Update: LEED v5 was ratified by members of the U.S. Green Building Council (USGBC) on March 28, 2025.

 LEED v5 Building Operations + Maintenance significantly lowers the waste diversion threshold from 40 percent to just 6 percent, while also increasing the number of points available for higher diversion rates.
 This is to encourage more projects to pursue waste diversion and reduction initiatives.
 Even buildings in the early stages of waste reduction can qualify for LEED credits while working toward long-term zero waste goals.

-Actionable Tip: Conduct a waste audit to understand your diversion and the number of points available to your project.
+Align your waste strategy with LEED: Conduct a waste audit to understand your diversion and the number of points available to your project.
 This audit will provide critical insights into your waste streams and recycling contamination, and help you you optimize your waste management strategy.
+Great Forest provides a full range of waste audits tailored to meet your specific needs and waste-related goals, including specialized LEED waste audits (for certification support).

 2) Zero Waste Planning is Now Required